20 Weird and Unique Things to do in NYC, USA (The Ultimate Guide)

 So, you fancy yourself as a bit of an astronomer then?
 Well, lucky for you there are other like-minded stargazers who meet at the High Line in Manhattan between West 15th and West 16th Street.

-Every Tuesday evening the Amateur Astronomers Association get out their gear to catch a gander of the night-time sky – join them for one of the most whimsical and fun things to do in NYC at night.
+Amateur Astronomers Association regularly gets out their gear to catch a gander of the night-time sky – join them for one of the most whimsical and fun things to do in NYC at night.
 You can find more information about their weekly events on their official site!

 See (Part of) the Berlin Wall